JKirchartz/awesome-stars/unsorted.md

 - [vinyl-ftp](https://github.com/morris/vinyl-ftp) - Blazing fast vinyl adapter for FTP
 - [locutus](https://github.com/kvz/locutus) - All your standard libraries will be assimilated into our JavaScript collective.
 Resistance is futile.
 - [occupy.here](https://github.com/occupyhere/occupy.here) - A tiny self-contained darknet
-- [Photoshop-Export-Layers-to-Files-Fast](https://github.com/jwa107/Photoshop-Export-Layers-to-Files-Fast) - This script allows you to export your layers as individual JPGs / PNGs at a speed much faster than the built-in script from adobe.
-We accept donations, see the wiki!
+- [Photoshop-Export-Layers-to-Files-Fast](https://github.com/hsw107/Photoshop-Export-Layers-to-Files-Fast) - This script allows you to export your layers as individual JPGs / PNGs at a speed much faster than the built-in script from adobe.
 - [nodemw](https://github.com/macbre/nodemw) - MediaWiki API client written in node.js
 - [facebook-purge](https://github.com/stardothosting/facebook-purge) - Obfuscate, poison and purge all your facebook data permanently
 - [Shadershop](https://github.com/cdglabs/Shadershop) -